49ers acquire WR Sanders from Broncos

-The San Francisco 49ers traded third- and fourth-round picks to the Denver Broncos on Tuesday in exchange for wide receiver Emmanuel Sanders and a fifth-round pick, according to multiple reports.
+The San Francisco 49ers traded third- and fourth-round picks to the Denver Broncos for wide receiver Emmanuel Sanders and a fifth-round pick on Tuesday.

 All picks involved are in the 2020 draft.
-According to ESPN, the Broncos wanted to keep Sanders for one more week and play him Sunday at Indianapolis, but the 6-0 49ers wanted the wideout to play in Sunday’s game against visiting Carolina.
+According to ESPN, the Broncos wanted to keep Sanders for one more week and play him Sunday at Indianapolis, but the 6-0 49ers wanted the wideout to play in Sunday’s game against the visiting Carolina Panthers.

-Sanders acknowledged the trade to reporters as he left the Broncos’ facility Tuesday, saying, “We definitely had a great run out here in Denver, had a lot of great times, but obviously all good things come to an end.”
+“Emmanuel is a passionate football player whose toughness and competitive nature have helped him become a dynamic playmaker in this league,” San Francisco general manager John Lynch said in a statement.

+Denver general manager John Elway confirmed to reporters on a conference call that Sanders wanted a trade, saying, “Emmanuel had issues, and we had issues.”
+He added that there were “more than two teams” interested in Sanders, with other reports indicating the New Orleans Saints, Green Bay Packers and Panthers were among them.

-Sanders, 32, should be able to learn the 49ers’ playbook quickly, as Denver’s offense is run by former 49ers quarterbacks coach Rich Scangarello, who arrived from Kyle Shanahan’s staff in January.
+Sanders, 32, should be able to learn the 49ers’ playbook quickly, as Denver’s offense is run by former Niners quarterbacks coach Rich Scangarello, who arrived from Kyle Shanahan’s staff in January.

-“Just talking to Rich, he was pretty much telling me it’s the same offense, different concepts, but I’ll be able to pick it up easy,” Sanders said.
+“Just talking to Rich, he was pretty much telling me it’s the same offense, different concepts, but I’ll be able to pick it up easy,” Sanders told reporters as he was leaving the Broncos’ facility.

 Multiple reports said the 49ers were interested in Atlanta Falcons wideout Mohamed Sanu, who was dealt to the New England Patriots for a second-round pick earlier Tuesday.
 Sanu played for Shanahan in 2016.